aaronmcote/mindex-java-code-challenge/README.md

     * URL: localhost:8080/employee/{id}/compensation
     * RESPONSE: Compensation
 ```
-The CREATE operation takes a Compensation value as part of the request body and adds that value to the compensation repository. ***Note: the employee field in the request body only needs to contain a structure with an employeeID.
-See sample below*** The READ operation retrieves an existing compensation for a given employee and returns that value in the response.
+The CREATE operation takes a Compensation value as part of the request body and adds that value to the compensation repository. *Note: the employee field in the request body only needs to contain a structure with an employeeID.
+See sample below.*

+The READ operation retrieves an existing compensation for a given employee and returns that value in the response.

 ### Compensation Sample
-The following is a sample request and response:
+The following are sample requests and responses:
 ```
 POST: localhost:8080/employee/compensation